bellentuck/Markov-Text-Generator/README.md

 <blockquote>
 What (the system 1 of) our mind does is to jump to the most plausible or coherent conclusion.
 It does not consider the likelihood of the conclusion.
 The mind substitutes likelihood with representative-ness of the event.
 This is how we make errors in judgment that can have far reaching impact on society at large.
 </blockquote>
 By contrast, <i>System 2</i> (S2) applies logical rules to examine the soundness of drawn conclusions.
-One of Kahneman's assertions borne out from his studies is that System 1 is hyper-active and System 2 is extraordinarily lazy.<br />
+One of Kahneman's assertions borne out from his studies is that System 1 is hyper-active and System 2 is extraordinarily lazy.

 I'm now going to make explicit the analogy here between S2 and S1, and the logical criteria of <i>soundness</i> and <i>completeness</i>.
 (S2 : S1 :: Soundness : Completeness.)